 Budget analysts work with corporations, governments, and nonprofits to help improve financial management.
 They create budgets, review budget proposals, make requests about spending and revenue, and monitor spending throughout the financial calendar year.
 A master's degree can help candidates stand out from their peers on the job market.

-Doctoral Degree in Entrepreneurship
+Doctorate Degree in Entrepreneurship

 - Entrepreneurship Professor

-Researchers conduct interviews, collect and analyze data, liaise with other thought leaders in the field, and present their findings to stakeholders, clients, and other researchers at symposiums.
+Researchers conduct interviews; collect and analyze data; liaise with other thought leaders in the field; and present their findings to stakeholders, clients, and other researchers at symposiums.